 Why is the status being set to "Out of Date"?
 Can I run my script using the pre synthesis Tcl option and still avoid this issue?

-For now, the options available to the customer are all manual.
+For now, the following options are available, but are all manual:

 Note: A post Tcl script will not work in the Synthesis Settings as this is all considered to be part of the Synthesis Step, so it cannot update the step; it is part of itself.